StephanieStallworth/python/README.md

 2. Installing Python On Windows
 3. Installing Python On Mac
 4. Installing Python On Linux
-5. Meeting IDLE | Take a Tour of the Python Interactive Developer Environment (IDE)
+5. Meeting IDLE: Take a Tour of the Python Interactive Developer Environment (IDE)
-6. The Secret of Top Programmers...
+6. The Secret of Top Programmers
 7. A Quick Note

 ### Section 3: Simple Little Boxes - Variables in Python
 8. Section Overview
 9. What is A Variable?
-10. Updating Our Script
-Quiz 1: Variables Quiz
-Coding Exercise 1: Creating Variables
+10. Updating Our Script (Quiz 1: Variables Quiz, Coding Exercise 1: Creating Variables)
 11. Section Review

 ### Section 4: The 123s - Numbers In Python